RoD-TAL: A Benchmark for Answering Questions in Romanian Driving License Exams: Dataset Statistics

-\paragraph{RoD-Law Statistics.} The corpus totals 443 legal documents from the Romanian law.
-In Figure \ref{fig:token_length_distribution}, we present the distribution of the number of tokens from the entire RoD-Law corpus.
-The distribution roughly follows a long-tail power law, where most documents have fewer tokens, with approximately 86\% of documents containing text under 500 tokens in length.
+The corpus totals 443 legal documents from Romanian law.
+In Figure \ref{fig:token_length_distribution}, we present the distribution of the number of tokens in the entire RoD-Law corpus.
+The distribution roughly follows a long-tail power law, with most documents containing fewer tokens; approximately 84\% contain text under 500 tokens.

-Out of the 443 documents, 225 of them have references in the QA dataset.
+Of the 443 documents, 185 have references in the QA dataset.
 We present the token distribution in Figure \ref{fig:token_length_distribution_used_legislation}.
 Similarly, 70\% of the documents could enter a context window of 500 tokens.